Carbery Junior A Hurling Championship: Group stage

 The 12 teams are divided into three groups of four.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knockout stage.

 Knockout stage

 Quarter-finals: Two lone quarter-finals featuring the four lowest-placed qualifying teams from the group stage.
 Two teams qualify for the next round.

 Semi-finals: The two quarter-final winners and the top two highest-placed qualifying teams from the group stage contest this round.
 The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

-Promotion and relegation
+Relegation

-At the end of the championship, the winning team enters the Cork Junior A Hurling Championship and by winning this, they will be promoted to the Cork Premier Junior Hurling Championship for the following season.
-There is no relegation to the Carbery Junior B Hurling Championship.
+The two bottom-ranked teams from the group stage take part in a playoff, with the losing team being relegated to the Carbery Junior B Hurling Championship for the following season.